-Contrary to what you’re told in church, God does have a dirty mouth, and He uses some pretty graphic language in the Bible (see Creating a Different God: How the Bible is Being Changed to Lead You Astray).
+Contrary to what you’re told in church, God does have a dirty mouth, and He uses some pretty graphic language in the Bible.

 So then, in these passages about Marduk and Bel, we find Yahweh using the religious beliefs of the day to make a point.
 He does this a lot in the Old Testament, and He’s doing it again in the famous lucifer passage from Isaiah 14:12.
 The early Catholics didn’t do a great job of translating the original Hebrew into Latin.
 When they use the term lucifer, they make it sound like the king of Babylon was being given the lofty nicknames of star of the morning and son of the dawn.
 Here’s a common translation of the passage:

 “How you have fallen from heaven, O star of the morning, son of the dawn!
 You have been cut down to the earth, you who have weakened the nations!”
 (Isa.
 14:12)

 This is what we get after we go from Hebrew to Latin to English.
 But if we go back to the original Hebrew, what we find is a personal name being used—the name of a supernatural being named Helel who is referred to as the son of Shachar.
 A better translation of this passage, then, would be this: